-The Pocket Book has said No Thank You to Amy Poehler’s memoir Yes Please.
+The Pocket Book has said No Thank You to Amy Poehler’s memoir, Yes Please.

-Marianne chose this book which her daughter loves.
+Marianne chose this book, which her daughter loves.
 Sue’s daughter loves it too.
-Clearly, there is a lot of love for Amy but when we had to choose a food to compare her book to (had to because why not?) – Sue very quickly came up with Boston Beans – bland and from Boston.
+Clearly, there is a lot of love for Amy, but when we had to choose a food to compare her book to (had to because why not?) – Sue very quickly came up with Boston Beans – bland and from Boston.
 I am sorry if you like Boston Beans and I have offended you.

 I suspect Amy’s agent told her to write a book because it would make money.
 Amy spends the prologue and first chapters of her book writing about how hard it is to write a book.
 This is how the book goes:

-Prologue – writing a book is hard
+Prologue – Writing a book is hard

-Chapter 1 – writing a book is hard
+Chapter 1 – Writing a book is hard

 Then

-I had a happy childhood and this one time my friend and I handcuffed ourselves together and lost the key.
+I had a happy childhood, and this one time my friend and I handcuffed ourselves together and lost the key.

 My obstetrician died the day before my baby was born.

-I got divorced but I don’t want to talk about it.
+I got divorced, but I don’t want to talk about it.

 I went to Chicago and learned how to do improv.
-Improv is really cool (at this point I am thinking I might learn something about the nature of improv).
-Then (I kid you not) she says if you want to know more about improv you should read this text book.
+Improv is really cool (at this point, I am thinking I might learn something about the nature of improv).
+Then (I kid you not) she says if you want to know more about improv, you should read this textbook.

 I got my big break on Saturday Night Live.
 I met lots of famous people.